MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 ### <a name=nano></a> Prepare Nano Server

-Deploying Nano Server may involve creating a Nano Server ready virtual hard drive which has been prepared with additional feature packages.
+Deploying Nano Server involves creating a prepared virtual hard drive that includes the Nano Server operating system and additional feature packages.
 This guide will quickly detail preparing a Nano Server virtual hard drive, which can be used to create a Container Host.

 For more information on Nano Server, and to explore different Nano Server deployment options, see the [Nano Server Documentation]( https://technet.microsoft.com/en-us/library/mt126167.aspx).

-Create a folder `c:\nano`.
+Create a folder named nano.

 ```powershell
 New-Item -ItemType Directory c:\nano
 ```

-Locate the `NanoServerImageGenerator.psm1` and `Convert-WindowsImage.ps1` files from the Nano Server folder, on the Windows Server Media, and copy these to `c:\nano`.
+Locate the `NanoServerImageGenerator.psm1` and `Convert-WindowsImage.ps1` files from the Nano Server folder, on the Windows Server Media.
+Copy these to `c:\nano`.

 ```powershell
 Copy-Item "C:\WinServerFolder\NanoServer\Convert-WindowsImage.ps1" c:\nano
 Copy-Item "C:\WinServerFolder\NanoServer\NanoServerImageGenerator.ps1" c:\nano
 ```
 Run the following to create a Nano Server virtual hard drive.
-The `–Containers` parameter indicates that the Container package will be installed, and the –Compute parameter takes care of the Hyper-V package.
-Hyper-V is only required if Hyper-V container will be created.
+The `–Containers` parameter indicates that the Container package will be installed, and the `–Compute` parameter takes care of the Hyper-V package.
+Hyper-V is only required if Hyper-V containers will be created.

 ```powershell
 Import-Module C:\nano\NanoServerImageGenerator.psm1
 New-NanoServerImage -MediaPath <insert server media path> -BasePath c:\nano -TargetPath C:\nano\NanoContainer.vhdx -MaxSize 10GB -GuestDrivers -ReverseForwarders -Compute -Containers
 ```
-When completed, create a virtual machine from the NanoContainer.vhdx file.
+When completed, create a virtual machine from the `NanoContainer.vhdx` file.
+This virtual machine will be running the Nano Server OS, and optional packages.

 ### Configure Hyper-V